 Your little girls will love making this rainbow salad recipe with you because they get to pick out the ingredients.
+This colorful rainbow salad is perfect on a spring day, and it’s refreshing on a hot summer day.

 As an Amazon Associate, I earn from qualifying purchases.
 If you decide to make a purchase through my link, Amazon will pay me a commission for it.
 This doesn’t cost you anything additional.
 These commissions help to keep the rest of my content free, so thank you!